Assess each year between January 1 and May 31 to avoid a late assessment penalty of 10%.

 Unlike personal property, you do not have to assess your real property every year.
 You do need to let our office know if you have a new addition to your property or new outbuilding, etc.

-Each parcel of real property is reviewed every three years due to state-mandated reappraisal.
+Each parcel of real property is reviewed every five years due to state-mandated reappraisal.

 There is a 5% cap on residential property and a 10% cap of commercial property unless it is newly discovered property.